Tutorial: Configure Workday for automatic user provisioning

 No, sending email notifications after completing provisioning operations is not supported in the current release.

-Does the solution cache Workday user profiles in the Azure AD cloud or at the provisioning agent layer?
+Does the solution cache Workday user profiles in the Microsoft Entra cloud or at the provisioning agent layer?

 No, the solution does not maintain a cache of user profiles.
-The Azure AD provisioning service simply acts as a data processor, reading data from Workday and writing to the target Active Directory or Azure AD.
+The Microsoft Entra provisioning service simply acts as a data processor, reading data from Workday and writing to the target Active Directory or Microsoft Entra ID.
 See the section Managing personal data for details related to user privacy and data retention.

 Does the solution support assigning on-premises AD groups to the user?